boyserk84/nateserk_restybread/documentation/GoogleDataStore_Setup.md

 * Go to Google DataStore by typing in `datastore` in a search box in Google Cloud console (https://console.cloud.google.com).
 * Go to `Entities` and Click `CREATE ENTITY`.
 This basically defines your JSON data structure.
 * Name `Kind` of your new entity.
 This is similar to `table name` in the relational database.
 * `Key identifier` is basically auto-generated numeric ID.
-You can change it to custom name if you have a different pattern or format for ID.
+You can change it to a custom name if you have a different pattern or format for ID.
 * Add `properties` to your entity.
 This is similar to adding `column` in the relational database.

 # Setup Indexing Guide